virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

   final_color = final_color + col * ( 1.0 - final_color.a );
 }
 ```
-`nebula_color` color calculates the color based on density and the distance from the center.
+`nebula_color` calculates the color based on density and the distance from the center.
 Mixing colors based on density darkens colors where the medium is more dense, creating an occlusion effect within the medium.
 Colors are further darkened based on the distance from the center.
-An emission effect is added by adding current color to itself based on the current total density and some arbitrary fuctor `0.2`. `col` is then reduced and blended with the current color.
+An emission effect is added by adding the current color to itself based on the current total density and some arbitrary factor `0.2`. `col` is then reduced and blended with the current color.

 ```glsl
 total_density += 1.0 / 70.0;
 // Optimize step size near the camera and near the light source.
 The densier field - the bigger step t += max( d * 0.1 * max( min( ls_dst, length( ro * k ) ), 1.0 ), 0.01 ) / k;
 ```
-At the end of the loop, we artificially add more density to kep the medium more sparse and step `t` forward by some amount, based on the local density and the distance to the camera.
+At the end of the loop, we artificially add more density to keep the medium more sparse and step `t` forward by some amount, based on the local density and the distance to the camera.

-The final touch would be to add scattering based on total density.
-The more dense the medium, the more light scatters in all directions, reducing its brightness:
+The final touch is to add scattering based on total density.
+The denser the medium, the more light scatters in all directions, reducing its brightness:

 ```glsl
 // Simple scattering